fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Rethink containerStyleOnMerge (it should really be containerStyleOnEvent and yes we need it)
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes
     - Listview needs to update sizeReq of modified items